 Keeping you connected

 Our luxury tour vehicles are equipped with the latest 4G Wi-FI technology so you can connect your smart phone, tablet and laptop devices to the Internet.
 Ideal if you want to share your experience via social media or just browse the Web during your tour travel.

 We also have power adaptors for most devices so you can recharge your phone, tablet or camera whilst you are with us for the tour.

 We can also provide a selection of children’s films to keep them entertained whilst travelling between tour locations.

 Taking the family on tour?
 At Kingdom we want to make your stay as safe and enjoyable as possible for the whole family.
 If you have young children, please let us know upon booking and we will ensure baby seats and/or child boosters are provided on the day, at no extra charge.

-If anyone in your party has difficulty walking and/or requires wheelchair provision, we can provide hire of the following items:
+If anyone in your party has difficulty walking and/or requires assistance, we can provide the following free of charge:

 Please give us at least a weeks notice before your tour date if this is required.